Click on the Main Categories above to start your adventure.

 Performance Anxiety's detrimental effects while others deal with the positive

-processes and psychological factors such as cognitive processes and learning
+brain processes and psychological factors such as cognitive processes and

-processes.
-From the earliest work on anxiety, researchers have consistently
+learning processes.
+From the earliest work on anxiety, researchers have

-reported a negative correlation between high levels of anxiety and achievement.
+consistently reported a negative correlation between high levels of anxiety

 But it is suggested that some

-to perform better in some situations (Hallam 1998), and while anxiety can be
+us to perform better in some situations (Hallam 1998), and while anxiety can

-negative, musicians tend to respond to anxiety rather than be affected by it -
+be negative, musicians tend to respond to anxiety rather than be affected by

-indeed many performers argue that they need to be aroused in order to perform
+it - indeed many performers argue that they need to be aroused in order to

 However performance begins to